r-obert/http.js/README.md

 __4.__

-If you want to impose a timeout on all requests to a particular domain, you can provide a 'timeout' option to the `tinyhttp` function:
+If you want to impose a timeout on all requests to a particular domain, then provide a 'timeout' option to the `tinyhttp` function:

 ```javascript